Double Daffodils Are the Petal-Packed Boost Your Spring Garden Needs

 Best Double Daffodil Varieties

 Like regular daffodils, double varieties can bloom in bright, sunny yellow, pure white, blush pink, or light orange.
 Most will grow between 1 and 3 feet tall.
-One of the most popular varieties, ‘Tahiti’, has bright yellow petals with a few smaller orange petals near the center.
-The effect is almost like a tropical sunrise in your garden.
+One of the most popular varieties, ‘Tahiti’ ($32 for $50 bulbs, Dutch Grown) has soft yellow petals with smaller orange petals near the center for a two-tone effect that calls to mind a tropical sunset.
 ‘Tahiti’ has also won multiple awards, including the Wister Award from the American Daffodil Society and the Award of Garden Merit from the Royal Horticultural Society.

 If you love the ultra-bright yellow-orange colors most commonly associated with daffodils, ‘Golden Ducat’ ($5 for 5 bulbs, Etsy) is another popular variety with sunny yellow flowers.
 When in bloom, its huge flowers can measure 4 inches across or more.
 And if you just can't make up your mind, or you'd like a sampling of several varieties, this Kitchen Sink Mixture ($30, QVC) is one way you can enjoy all the beauty that daffodils have to offer.